CybershoesVR/Quest_SDK_Unity2019-4_OculusPlugin_Example/README.md

 *Thoroughly tested in Unity 2019.4.9f1 using Oculus Utility Plugin 1.40*
 *Shortly tested in Unity 2020.1.6f1 using Oculus Utility Plugin 1.52*

+If your game is using the new Unity XRRig-system check out the example project at: https://github.com/CybershoesVR/Quest_SDK_Unity_Example_XR

 **Abstract:**
 Cybershoes example project usable in Quest development.
 Shoe input appears as gamepad input.